udaifdev/Product-Management-System/README.md

 - Category & sub-category management
 - Image upload with Cloudinary
 - Smart filtering and pagination
+- Image zoom on hover for better user experience

 ### Wishlist
 - Authenticated users can add/remove products to wishlist